Vinnu1/simple-videochat-webrtc/readme.md

 For development run watchify - npm run watch

-Open localhost in two browser tabs.
+Open localhost in two browser tabs for testing.
+Deploy it and open in two separate devices for real-world usage.